How Porto is addressing the new urban spaces for innovation

 Porto is the second largest city in Portugal, with a population of 1.2 million in the metropolitan area.
 Today, it is acknowledged as an outward looking and dynamic city, whose economic profile is evolving a lot.
 In coherence with RIS3-Norte Region, the local authorities are now promoting a specialisation pattern which includes software and advanced engineering, health and life sciences, creative industries, mobility and nearshore services.

-In the last years, Porto City Council has been very active in two areas.
+Over the past few years, Porto City Council has been very active in two areas.
 Firstly, boosting a start-up economy, jointly with other stakeholders in this field like UPTEC (University of Porto´s science and tech park) and the high number of incubation a co-working spaces in the city, delivering a sound ecosystem approach through the ScaleUp Porto programme.
 Porto has been considered Best Start-up Friendly City of Europe by World Excellence Award 2018.
 Secondly, the City took a giant step in branding and marketing itself as a business location by setting up the InvestPorto team in 2014 and engaging some business associations like Porto Tech Hub in it.

 Within the URBACT Programme Porto has been joining the InFocus network, a pioneering action-research transnational project aimed to explore smart specialization as a driver to re-invigorate the urban agenda on economic development and turning cities into RIS3 key actors.
 In this framework, the Portugese city chose to concentrate its efforts on shaping new, inner-city located knowledge and working spaces, also as a way to face population decline and dereliction that still exists in some parts of the city.
 Indeed, InvestPorto has been facing somewhat difficulties in responding to a growing demand of central spaces to “live & work” by both local start-ups and foreign companies.
 In this regard, the City Council is focusing on two target areas: